 Good cause is defined as an unavoidable conflict which seriously affects the health, safety or welfare of the family.
+Extenuating circumstances will be considered on a case-by-case basis.

 HUD regulations require that a summary of such discussion will be prepared within a reasonable time and one copy will be given to the tenant and one retained in the PHA's tenant file.